SAP/component-operator-runtime/website/content/en/docs/concepts/types.md

 to use different user/groups for the deployment of dependent objects.

 Sometimes it is desired to suspend the reconciliation of a component.
-In offer this, the compoent (or its spec) can implement the interface
+To offer this, the compoent (or its spec) can implement the interface

 ```go
 package component